 It is quite depressing to learn that, currently, a third of our food goes to loss and wastage, but upon closer inspection there are considerable grounds for hope.
 Unlike the case with raising crop yields, there is plenty of room to reduce food loss and wastage through the broader dissemination and employment of existing technology.
 All over the world, modern agribusiness and cold-chain equipment, practices and protocols are coming into use because of the innovative efforts of private firms, the public sector and NGOs.
 Moreover, much of the ‘modern’ technology out there is being reengineered along ‘appropriate technology’ lines, making it more likely that it will actually be effectively utilised to mitigate food losses at all stages of the PHL sequence.
 The new generation of temperature- and humidity-controlled (and monitored) warehouses and silos for use in the least developed countries are a case in point, and many of them are powered by low- and non-carbon energy schemes, solar and wind power among them.
 When used correctly, such storage facilities can reduce losses to levels close to those of developed countries, making for a significant difference in food availability.

 Reducing PHL, then, can help us achieve the same results as increasing crop yields.
 And in many cases it is easier.
-Food for thought.Make a donation
+Food for thought.Support Aeon: make a one-off donation